evodify/evodify.github.io/_posts/2019-03-22-rivers-map-in-r.md

 <p>I recently needed to create a map for a publication where we study fish species.
 So, showing sampling locations on a map with rivers was a requirement.
 An obvious solution for that was of course to use R. And although making a map with rivers in R turned out to be easy, I spent half the day searching for a solution.</p>

-<p>I use R to create maps for <a href="http://evodify.com/publications/">all my publications</a>.
+<p>I use R to create maps for <a href="{{ site.baseurl }}/publications/">all my publications</a>.
 It is a free, simple, and precise way to plot points on a nice-looking map.
 If I need to add more things to the map, I save it in SVG format and edit it in <a href="https://inkscape.org/" target="_blank">Inkscape</a>, an open-source editor for vector graphics.</p>

 <!--more-->